 The A-Class' interior is miles ahead of most rivals.
 It's packed with sophisticated technology and boasts a modern design along with high-quality materials and great build quality, so the A-Class now leads the segment in this respect.
 The car's infotainment system is particularly impressive.
 Voice recognition together with a large digital dial cluster and infotainment screen set-up help amplify the hi-tech experience.

-There are now four core trim levels to choose from: SE, Sport, AMG Line and Exclusive Edition.
-You can then add 'Executive' or 'Premium' packs to most trim levels, which add extra equipment like parking sensors and upgraded headlights.
-Then, there's the range-topping performance A 35 and A45 S hot hatches.
-SE offers impressive standard equipment, including two seven-inch infotainment screens, as well as DAB radio and sat-nav with real-time traffic information, along with a range of active safety equipment.
-Stepping up to Sport adds extra equipment including LED headlights and automatic climate control, while AMG Line gets a sporty makeover with exterior and interior touches.
-The A 35 and A 45 S models get aggressive, sporty looks, red seatbelts and AMG-specific menus.
+There are now two core trim levels to choose from: Sport or AMG Line.
+The base SE has now been withdrawn, while Exclusive Edition was briefly available as a standalone version.
+You can then add 'Executive' or 'Premium' packs to the trim levels, which add extra equipment like parking sensors and upgraded headlights.
+Then, there's the range-topping performance A 35 and A 45 S hot hatches.
+Sport offers impressive standard equipment, including two seven-inch infotainment screens, as well as DAB radio and sat-nav with real-time traffic information, along with a range of active safety equipment.
+Over Sport, AMG Line gets a sporty makeover with exterior and interior touches.
+The A 35 and A 45 S models get aggressive, sporty looks and AMG-specific menus.

 There are five petrol options and three diesels.
 The standard petrol engines offer between 134bhp and 221bhp and are badged A 180, A 200 and A 250, with the 302bhp A 35 and 415bhp A 45 S sitting at the top of the range.

-A 2.0-litre diesel engine with either 148bhp or 187bhp joins the entry-level 114bhp 1.5-litre diesel engine used in the A 180 d - although the 187bhp A 220 d will be discontinued in the coming months.
+A 2.0-litre diesel engine with either 114bhp or 148bhp is available in the A 180 d and A 200 d respectively, but the A 220 d has been discontinued.
 Mercedes has developed the A-Class with a view to incorporating electrification; there's a plug-in hybrid A 250 e available, while buyers after a fully electric car will be keen on the Mercedes EQA - essentially an electric version of the Mercedes GLA, which is based on the A-Class.

-Cheaper A-Class models (A 180, A 200 and A 180 d) can be specified with a six-speed manual gearbox.
-From the mid-range models upwards, a seven-speed automatic gearbox is standard.
-An eight-speed dual-clutch automatic gearbox is also available as standard on the more powerful diesel versions, and in the A 250 e plug-in hybrid model.
+The A 200 and A 180 d can no longer be specified with a manual gearbox, meaning the A 180 in Sport trim is now the only Mercedes, not just the only A-Class, to offer a manual gearbox.
+Elsewhere in the A-Class range, a seven-speed automatic gearbox is standard.
+An eight-speed dual-clutch automatic gearbox is also available for the diesel engines, the A 45 AMG and in the A 250 e plug-in hybrid model.

 With its 161bhp 1.3-litre petrol engine, the A 200 feels somewhat underpowered compared to the punchier A 200 d.
 Unlike some of its sportier rivals, the A-Class has been developed with comfort as a priority – and this is clear in the way it drives.
 The steering is well weighted but doesn’t give much feedback and while there’s not much body roll, the car isn't as grippy as you’d hope.
 The suspension is pliant and its ride is smooth; the A-Class is at home on the motorway, feeling as quiet and comfortable as you’d expect a Mercedes to be.

-The petrol A 180 and A 200 manage around 47mpg, which isn’t bad by any means, but the A 180 d diesel manages up to 58mpg.
-The latter will likely suit those tackling longer motorway miles, although business users will be paying more tax than on petrol and hybrid versions.
+The petrol A 180 and A 200 manage around 47mpg, which isn’t bad by any means, but the A 180 d diesel manages up to 56mpg.
+The latter will likely suit those tackling longer motorway miles.

 The A 250 e plug-in hybrid model makes sense for both private and business drivers.
 It’s the first A-Class PHEV, and shares the same turbocharged 1.3-litre petrol engine as the A 200 but here it’s linked to a 75kW electric motor and a 15.6kWh battery pack, increasing power to a considerable 215bhp.
 Claimed pure-electric driving range is 44 miles, with CO2 emissions of 24g/km and a claimed economy figure of up to 282.5mpg under the WLTP testing cycle.
 As with any plug-in hybrid, this entirely depends on the type of driving you do and how often you recharge the battery.